From BR Bullpen

-Gil Hatfield was a 30-year-old rookie who played 8 years in the majors from 1885-95.
-He was most notably a 36-year-old shortstop on the 1891 Statesmen, leading the team in games played, at-bats, runs scored, and hits, with a .256 batting average that was 5 points higher than the team average of .251.
+Gil Hatfield was a 30-year-old rookie who played 8 years in the majors from 1885 to 1895.
+He was most notably a 36-year-old shortstop on the Washington Statesmen in 1891, leading the team in games played, at-bats, runs scored, and hits, with a .256 batting average that was 5 points higher than the team average of .251.
 At the time, he was the second oldest player in the league.

-He appeared in almost as many games at third base as he did at shorstop, and also pitched in 13 games, with a record of 3-5.
+He appeared in almost as many games at third base as he did at shortstop, and also pitched in 13 games, with a record of 3-5.

 He was the younger brother of John Hatfield, who had played many years earlier.
 John's major league career ended in 1876, while Gil's started in 1885 and ended in 1895.